Mike Warren (designer): Achievements

-His book Cut In Half (based on the YouTube show of the same name) was an 2018 Amazon best-seller in the Science & Math department, under the Experiments, Instruments & Measurements category.
-The book was also featured in Make (magazine), Real Simple, Duluth Trading Company, Florida Weekly Newspaper.

-Mike Warren won The New York Times Innovation Whiteboard in 2012 for his umbrella light, an illumination device retrofitted into the shaft of an umbrella to indicate location to others in the dark.
+Warren won The New York Times Innovation Whiteboard in 2012 for his umbrella light, an illumination device retrofitted into the shaft of an umbrella to indicate location to others in the dark.
 This product was selected by James Dyson, calling it "a good precaution for pedestrians at night or in fog — and a bright idea in the evolution of the umbrella."

 Notable Projects

 Mike Warren has built videos available on his YouTube channel.

 Warren released the Flamethrower Skateboard in 2017, a skateboard that leaves a fire trail similar to the DeLorean time machine from the Back To The Future movies.
 The dangerous nature of the skateboard has received mostly positive reviews, with some critical about the safety of leaving unattended flames and the risk of starting fires.

 In 2014, Warren created a glow in the dark (phosphorescence) table made from photoluminescent powder mixed with clear casting resin set into Pecky Cypress.
 This table was later republished in Wired UK magazine in 2015.
 The video tutorial has over 2.5 million views.

 In 2014, Warren built a centrifuge from an old circular saw.
 The centrifuge was designed as a molecular gastronomy experiment to separate food, and can achieve 1800 g-force.

 In 2012, Warren was featured in Popular Science Magazine for his project concealing a battery operated soldering iron inside an airsoft gun.
 The airsoft pistol had a removable ammunition clip which the batteries for the soldering iron were hidden, the trigger action activated the soldering iron.